PraveenAnil/Azure-Arc-for-Servers/01-Getting-started-with-Azure-Governance.md

 # Exercise 1: Getting started with Azure Governance

 In this exercise, you will walk through some of the Azure Governance capabilities including Azure Activity Logs, Resource tags and policies.
-In the first exercise we’ll be trying out these capabilities with Azure resources and then extend to Azure Arc later during the lab.
+In the first exercise we’ll be trying out these capabilities with Azure resources and then extend to Azure Arc enabled Kubernetes later during the lab.
 ## Task 1: Login to Azure Portal
 In this task, you will login to Azure using the lab credentials and browse through **Azure Portal**.
 1. Navigate to [Azure Portal](https://portal.azure.com/).